reactjs/react.dev/content/docs/reconciliation.md

 Because React relies on heuristics, if the assumptions behind them are not met, performance will suffer.

-1. The algorithm will not try to match subtrees of different component types.
-If you see yourself alternating between two component types with very similar output, you may want to make it the same type.
+1. The algorithm will not try to match the subtrees of different component types.
+If you see yourself alternating between two-component types with very similar output, you may want to make it the same type.
 In practice, we haven't found this to be an issue.

 2. Keys should be stable, predictable, and unique.
-Unstable keys (like those produced by `Math.random()`) will cause many component instances and DOM nodes to be unnecessarily recreated, which can cause performance degradation and lost state in child components.
+Unstable keys (like those produced by `Math.random()`) will cause many component instances and DOM nodes to be unnecessarily recreated, which can cause performance degradation and lost the state in child components.